Who We Are

 Dissertation Research Focus: Adaptive Actions to Climate Change

-Current Position: Catastrophe Risk Analyst at Aon Benfield
+Current Position: Associate Director of Reinsurance Solutions at Aon Benfield

 Job Description: Analyze multiple perils (hurricanes, earthquakes, severe storms, terrorism risks, etc.) to determine insurance company exposure and potential losses from catastrophic events.